philippzach/growth-gpt/knowledge-base/method/10pirate-funnel-acquisition.md

 What is the first significant action we want people to take?
 Sign up?
 Read specific information?
 Select a product?

+Use Persuasiont tecquiniques based on the persona.

+The highest converting persuasion percentage:

-Urgency
+1. Urgency
-Social Proof
+2. Social Proof
-Scarcity
+3. Scarcity
-Abandonment
+4. Abandonment
-Product Badging
+5. Product Badging
-Welcome Message
+6. Welcome Message
-Free Delivery
+7. Free Delivery

 ## Website Landing Page First Impression (3-sec Test)